Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: DM-induced -ray spectrum

-where $E_\gamma$ denotes the photon energy in the $\chi$ rest frame.\footnote{It is, to a good approximation, the Galactic frame for cold DM $\chi$.} In order to obtain the final $\gamma$-ray spectrum $(dN_\gamma/dE_\gamma)_{\chi}$, we then convolute this with the actual continuous $A^\prime$ spectrum from $2\to 3$ annihilations, $\chi\chi\to \eta\eta A^\prime$, cf. \cref{eq:brehm} for the relevant differential cross section.
+where $E_\gamma$ denotes the photon energy in the $\chi$ rest frame.\footnote{It is, to a good approximation, the Galactic frame of $\chi$.} In order to obtain the final $\gamma$-ray spectrum $(dN_\gamma/dE_\gamma)_{\chi}$, we then convolute this with the actual continuous $h_D$ spectrum from $2\to 3$ annihilations, $\chi\chi\to \eta\eta h_D$; see \cref{eq:brehmstr} for the relevant differential cross section.
 In order to simplify our analysis, we evaluate this as a discretized weighted average